hilton/hilton.github.com/presentations/naming-guidelines.md

 These activities clearly require programmers to read and understand existing code.
 As programmers, we can only understand code if we know what it means.

-A thought experiment suffices to make it clear that we rely on naming to understand what code means.
+A thought experiment further illustrates that we rely on naming to understand what code means.
-Imagine trying to read code after replacing every identifier name with an underscore followed by a random number.
+Imagine trying to read code after someone has replaced every identifier name with an underscore followed by a random number.
-Although an identifier like `result` communicates little intent, a name like `_42` explains even less.
+Although an identifier like `result` communicates relatively little intent, a name like `_42` explains even less.

 ## Purpose of naming guidelines